johnny990628/johnny990628/README.md

 ### Hi there 👋

-I am a senior majoring in Information Management at NTUNHS.
+Senior majoring in Information Management at NTUNHS.

 I am passionate about software engineering.